Meet the committee,say hello.

 We are always available to say hello or listen to any suggestions you may have, drop us an email or have a friendly chat at the next event.

-Gareth John — General Committee
+Tyrone Probert — General Committee

-Linda McGregor — President
+Linda McGregor — General Committee

 I have served on the Bull Terrier Club Committee since 1994 for approximately 25 years with a couple of breaks in between.
 It has been my privilege to serve as Vice Chairman and President of the Club.
 In the late nineties I served for 10 years on The Bull Terrier Club (UK) Welfare Trust and it was an honour to receive the Bull Terrier Club Award of Merit for services to Bull Terriers.